-One place USTR should comment on copyright limitations in foreign country laws is in the Best Practices section of the 2018 Special 301 Report.
-Trading partners such as Australia, Hong Kong, Nigeria and South Africa (among others) have been debating how much to open up the copyright limitations in their laws.
-Inclusion of fair use as a Best Practice would encourage them to do so, which would benefit U.S. firms in industries that rely on copyright limitations, and the 18 million people they employ.
+One place USTR should comment on copyright limitations in foreign country laws is in the Best Practices section of the 2019 Special 301 Report.
+Many of our trading partners such as Australia, Hong Kong, Nigeria and South Africa (among others) have been debating how much to open up the copyright limitations in their laws, including Australia, Hong Kong, New Zealand, Nigeria, Singapore and South Africa.
+Inclusion of fair use based on the four factor test as a Best Practice would encourage them to do so, which would benefit U.S. firms in industries that rely on copyright limitations, and the 18 million people they employ.